muszyna25/muszyna25.github.io/_pages/about.md

   - /about.html
 ---

 I am a [Postdoctoral Research Assistant](https://www.physics.ox.ac.uk/our-people/muszynski) in [Climate Processes group](https://www.physics.ox.ac.uk/research/group/climate-processes) within the subdepartment of Atmospheric, Oceanic and Planetary Physics of the Department of Physics at the University of Oxford, UK.
+I have obtained a PhD in Computer Science from the University of Liverpool, UK.

 <!--I am a Data Scientist/Postdoc in [the Artificial Intelligence (AI) Lab](https://www.bas.ac.uk/project/ai/) and [the Ice Dynamics and Palaeoclimate (IDP) Team](https://www.bas.ac.uk/team/science-teams/ice-and-past-climate/) at [the British Antarctic Survey (BAS)](https://www.bas.ac.uk/) environmental research institute in Cambridge, UK.
 My research is supported by [the Alan Turing Institute’s AI for Science programme](https://www.turing.ac.uk/research/asg) at the AI Lab.
 I am working with [Dr Scott Hosking](https://scotthosking.com/) in the AI Lab and [Dr Hamish Pritchard](https://www.bas.ac.uk/profile/hprit/) in the IDP Team. -->